Hartforth

-Hartforth is a small village in the Richmondshire district of North Yorkshire, England.
+Hartforth is a small village in the county of North Yorkshire, England.
 The village is situated approximately 9 mi south-west from the market town of Darlington, and is part of the civil parish of Gilling with Hartforth and Sedbury.
 The population was 558 at the 2021 census.

-Hartforth Hall
+From 1974 to 2023 it was part of the district of Richmondshire, it is now administered by the unitary North Yorkshire Council.

 Hartforth Hall is a Grade II* listed country house.
 It was built in 1744 for William Cradock of Gilling, who had bought the manor of Hartforth in 1720.
 Additions were made in 1792 and c.
 1900.
-Rear Admiral Christopher Cradock, who died at the Battle of Coronel, was born at Hartforth in 1862.
-The property was operated as a hotel and wedding venue from 1986 to 2017, but the hotel is now permanently closed.